messiaen/asreval/README.md

                         File containing a list of consensus network files to calculate mAP for.
   --stm STM             File containing the truth for each cnet listed.
-  --ave-precision-by-term
+  --ctm CTM             File containing the truth for each cnet listed.
+  --ctm-max-silence CTM_MAX_SILENCE
+                        Silence gap in seconds to split utterances when useing a ctm reference (-1.0 for no splitting on silence gap) (default: 3.0).
+  --ctm-max-uttr-len CTM_MAX_UTTR_LEN
+                        Maximum len in seconds of a single utterance when using a ctm reference (-1.0 for no splitting on max len) (default: 15.0) --ave-precision-by-term
                         List average precision for each word.
   --use-channel {file,directory}